pedela/indebrau-backend/README.md

 ```

 Then, use docker-compose scripts from main repository.
 Careful: If you change the datamodel, the container will try a redeploy on first startup.
 This will fail if exiting data would be corrupted by it.
 Manual editing may be required in that case.

+## Misc
+Please keep in mind, that if changing the media directory in the environment variables, the docker-compose script has
+to be adjusted as well.